Arts Leadership & Entrepreneurship

 - The Van Cliburn Foundation

-Students equipped with this minor can advance in the creative marketplace, pursuing paths as artist-entrepreneurs, directors, managers, and board members for arts organizations of all kinds.
+Students equipped with this certificate can advance in the creative marketplace, pursuing paths as artist-entrepreneurs, directors, managers, and board members for arts organizations of all kinds.